-Are you suffering an itch from acrylic nails the very first night after you get them done?
+Do you have itchy fingers after acrylic nails the very first night or day after you get them done?

-For some people, the itch that entails the acrylic nail application is so uncomfortable that it keeps them awake at night.
+For some people, an itchy allergic reaction to acrylic nails is so uncomfortable that it keeps them awake at night.
 The itch is caused by acrylic chemicals that come in contact with the cuticles or skin that is sensitive to them.
 It is a temporary and simpler case of skin contact allergy or contact dermatitis that starts shortly after acrylic application and will go away after those chemicals are no longer present.

 Let’s find out what it means and why acrylic nails cause this severe itch in some people the first night they get their nails done.
 If you are enduring this itch, this article can help you identify it.
 You will also know how to relieve the itch and prevent it from happening again.